-If you have an existing bill handy you can use our on line comparison tool.
-It will recommend the most cost effective plan based on your energy use.
-Simply click the below link.
+If you have an existing bill handy you can use our on-line comparison tool.
+It will recommend the most cost effective plan based on your actual energy use.
+Simply click here to run the numbers.

 Click below to see a full list of fees and charges

 In order for us to change your tarrif type, we need to re-configure your meter.
 Click below to see a full list of our fees and charges incluing "meter reconfiguration"

 There are lots of things that can affect your bill.
 Click Here to learn more

 A demand charge is a fee based on the maximum amount of power you use (in any half hour block) during the month.
 To minimise your demand charge; spread your power use evenly across the day; and avoid using lots of power at once.
 Read more about demand charge click here.

 The important thing to note in that the GST is calculated first, before subtracting the solar rebate.

 The front first page of the bill only contains a summary of the total charges of your bill.

 The second page contains a more detailed breakdown of the charges and rates.